parlaynu/s3blast/README.md

 Note: it never deletes files in the bucket.

-Fle contents are tracked using sha256 hashes.
+File contents are tracked using sha256 hashes.
 This hash of the file content is calculated during scanning of the source and is also stored in the object in S3 as custom metadata when it is uploaded.

 Files are only uploaded if they don't already exist in S3, or if the local and S3 content hashes